jenspapenhagen/level2maggi/README.md

 And use the Rest-APi from https://www.pegelonline.wsv.de/

 ## Main Goal:
-- playing around with Quarkus
+- playing around with Quarkus Extensions
+- non-blocking service
 - fun

 for scale:\